chezka-gaddi/ProjectX/README.md

   * Method 2:
     ```cd tests/src``` or ```cd tests/functional_tests```
     ```make```
-    This method will build a single bianry in next to the test source files.
+    This method will build a single binary in next to the test source files.

 # Coverage
   * ```./runCoverage.sh```